EdwinMbuthia/Phase-3-Project/README.md

 #### .These are given by account length, number of voice mail messages, customer service calls, total minutes, total charges and total calls.
 ##### .All of the numerical variables are of continuous type.

+## 3.1 Data Preprocessing
+In this section, using OneHot Encoder, I created a new binary column for each unique category, with 1 indicating the presence of the category and 0 otherwise.
+I first checked my target variable column amd found out it's binary so there was no point of Encoding.

+I then split my data into train and test datasets.